Skip to content

 • Step complete

 Create models/staging/ads/_ads__sources.yml.
-Define a source named ads with all three tables, including not_null and unique tests on primary keys.
+Define a source named ads with all three tables.

 Hint: Source definition